 - The current schema owner and the most recent one.

+- The current table/view/package/etc. and the most recent one.
 There will be a separate pair of variables for each type of object ENODE supports.

 - The previous selected item.

 - The current buffer and the previous one.

 - The current window and the previous one.

 - A user calls the command M-x enode.